-Winter is a beautiful time of year and with all the hustle and bustle of the holiday season it can be easy to overlook winter preparation for your fountain.
-If you live in areas where you do not anticipate temperatures to drop to freezing, you can maintain your fountain as usual; however, if you live in areas that are anticipating freezing temperatures, you should winterize your fountain to protect the fountain and its components.
+Winter is a beautiful time of year.
+With all the hustle and bustle of the holiday season it can be easy to overlook winter preparation for your fountain.
+If you live in an area where you do not anticipate temperatures to drop to freezing, you can maintain your fountain as usual; however, if you live in an area that is anticipating freezing temperatures, you should winterize your fountain to protect the fountain and its components.
 Luckily, winter fountain maintenance is simple and can be completed in a short period of time with these three simple steps.

 Fountains are typically created with weather resistant materials, but they could become cracked or damaged as freezing water could expand and crack the structure of the fountain.
 The simplest way to remove water from your fountain is to take your fountain pump and attach tubing to the outlet.
 By placing the pump in the lowest basin and run the tubing to a flower bed or a bucket, you can quickly empty your fountain and control where the water is going.
 As a reminder, for this step, you will want to be present to insure the the pump does not run dry once the fountain has been emptied.
 If there is some water your pump is not able to reach utilize a towel or other absorbent material to remove all water from the fountain.

 Once your fountain is emptied, you will want to complete this simple winter fountain maintenance routine.
 This is a great time to make sure your fountain and pump are clean from any limescale, build up, algae, or debris.
 Pick out any debris that has settled in the basin of the fountain.
 Utilize Fountain and Birdbath Cleaner with a scrub brush that has not be used with harsh cleaning products, it is best to have a cleaning tool specifically for your fountain, to remove any build up on your fountain and pump.
 This process is safe for birds and wildlife when you reopen your fountain in spring.
 Follow this video guide to clean any build up on the impeller of your fountain pump.